wvella/demo-kafka-java-data-contracts-bytetoeat/README.md

             ```

       1. Log into Confluent Cloud

-      1. Open 4 Terminal Windows and `cd demo-kafka-java-data-contracts-bytetoeat`:
+      1. Open 4 Terminal Windows to compare the v1 and v2 versions of the Recipe Producer/Consumer:
          1. Window 1: V1 Producer (White Background)
          1. Window 2: V2 Producer (Black Background)
          1. Window 3: V1 Consumer (White Background)
          1. Window 4: V2 Consumer (Black Background)

    2. **Data Quality Rules**
       1. Show `require_more_than_one_ingredient` rule definition in Terraform `data-governance.tf` or in the Confluent Cloud UI (on `raw.recipes`)
       1. Demonstrate by trying to produce a recipe that violates the rule by running: